 The doctrine of accretion does not apply to non tidal lakes.

-Where a survey is being carried out to re-define accretion or dereliction of a natural boundary (and the survey is not being carried for any other reason) the plan should be prepared in a form to support an application for rectification of boundaries under section 142 of the Land Titles Act 1980.
-The surveyor should report in the survey notes on the boundary evidence that led to the conclusion that the boundary has shifted.
+Where a survey is solely being carried out to more accurately describe the location of a natural boundary, including by accretion or dereliction of the natural boundary (the survey is not being carried for any other reason), the plan must be prepared in a form to support an application for rectification of boundaries under section 142 of the Land Titles Act 1980.
+The surveyor must report in the survey notes on the evidence used to determine the current location of the natural boundary, including the specific evidence that led to a conclusion that the doctrine of accretion and erosion applies if that is being proposed.

 See Office Circular No 1/1999 regarding the ad medium filum "rule".